Chapter 10:

 Part 2

-Nicolaus Thompson frantically jotted down notes, trying in vain to keep up with everything said in the meeting.
-The grumpy old man with his handlebar mustache obscuring his mouth sat at the front of the table, rambling on incoherently, made that difficult.
-The young technician wasn’t used to large meetings, nor was he dressed for the occasion; wearing his blue jeans and black v-neck shirt.
+Nicolaus Thompson frantically jotted down notes, trying in vain to keep up with everything said in the meeting!
+Sitting at the long table’s top, was an old man with a handlebar mustache obscuring his mouth and rambling on incoherently.
+The young technician wasn’t used to large meetings, nor was he dressed for the occasion; wearing his blue jeans and black v-neck.
 He fussed, as per usual, with his spiky black hair.

 “…That should conclude the fiscal discussion.
 Vernon, you mentioned wanting to have our workers assist in establishing the new computer lab for the parks and recreation department?”
-Just when it seemed the assembly was ending, the grump pulled up another subject, to Nicolaus’s dismay.
+Just when it seemed the assembly was ending, the old man pulled up another subject, to Nicolaus’s dismay.

-Vernon Marino, who sat alongside Nicolaus stood up and began presenting.
-The others seated around the table listened as he rattled off multiple points.
+Vernon Marino, sitting beside Nicolaus, stood up and began presenting.
+All around the table, everyone listened attentively.
 “We’ve covered a lot today, so I’ll try to keep this brief.
 First, it’s not the parks and recreation department that’s in need of a computer lab, it’s the low-income families in the area.
 The library there has been on the brink of closure for roughly three years now, and I’ve spoken with members of the community; many who live there still don’t have regular access to PCs, or even the internet.
 If the library is really bleeding that much funding, then why not move the staff, the machines, and the books to a smaller and more accessible location?
 After that, we can focus our efforts on upgrading their workstations and even, if we wanted, getting public programs started.
-I know, lots of work is going to pile on top of our already full plates with the president coming to town in a few weeks, but just something for us to think about.”
+I know, lots of work is going to pile on top of our already full plates with the president coming to town in a few months, but it’s just something for us to think about.”

 “W-well…I think we should pay attention to that, but the president coming to town is top priority!”
-He said in response, nervously ruffling his papers.
+The handlebar moustached grump huffed in response, nervously ruffling his papers.

-Finally, the meeting was called to a close.
+Finally, the meeting ended.
 Nicolaus followed Vernon as both quickly retired to his office.
-“I swear, that old fart needs to hurry up and step down.”
+“I swear, that old fart needs to hurry up and retire.”
 Vernon closed the door behind them and threw himself back into his chair behind the desk.
 “Sit down, Nick’o, may as well unwind.”

 “…” Nicolaus kept awkwardly standing, looking at his superior with disdain.
 “I took the notes like you asked, so can I go?
 I’d rather be at my desk.”